Alice of Majorca: Love affairs

 In 1370, according to Rudt-Collenberg, Alice became the mistress of Jean de Moustry, the Grand Admiral of Cyprus.
 As with her husband, it is not recorded whether any children were born to her as a result of her affair with the admiral.
 There were also rumours that she had an affair with Genoese Admiral Pietro di Campo Fregosa, who had connived at her husband's death.
-It was recorded in the Chronicle of Amadi that Alicia was so in love with the Genoese admiral that she had failed to intervene on Philip's behalf in order to save him from execution.
+It was recorded in the Chronicle of Amadi that Alice did not intervene on Philip's behalf in order to save him from execution because she feared his vengeance if he were released.

 Alice died on an unrecorded date sometime after 1376.